The New Rules of Online Marketing

 - Build trust with proof (reviews, testimonials, credentials, case studies)

-- Convert with a clear next step (call, form, booking, purchase, signup)
+- Convert with clear next steps leading to a specific Call-to-Action. (call, form, booking, purchase, signup)

 - Work on mobile and load quickly

-- Support tracking so you can measure results
+- Support analytics tracking so you can measure your results

-- About: credibility, story, team, and why you’re trustworthy
+- About: credibility, story, team, and why your business is trustworthy

 - Contact/Booking: one obvious next step with minimal friction